bollu/bollu.github.io/README.md

 #### Why?

-My blog is a [single 9000 line markdown file](https://github.com/bollu/bollu.github.io/blob/master/README.md), so I _need it to compile fast, render fast, render beautiful_.
+My blog is a [single 9000 line markdown file](https://github.com/bollu/bollu.github.io/blob/master/README.md), rendered as a _single HTML page_, so I _need it to compile fast, render fast, render beautiful_.
 Existing tools compromise on one or the other.

 #### No seriously, why a single markdown file?